Current through Reg. 49, No. 52; December 27, 2024

 (41) Dose limits--The permissible upper

-bounds of radiation doses established in accordance with this chapter.
+bounds of radiation doses established as specified in this chapter.
 For

 purposes of this chapter, "limits" is an equivalent term.